Mets stay alive, rally in 9th and beat Marlins 5-4 in 11

 Paul Sewald (1-1), the seventh Mets pitcher, struck out two in a perfect inning for his first major league win in 119 appearances.
 He began his career with 14 straight losses, an NL record.

 New York was 40-51 and all but forgotten after dropping its first game following the All-Star break.
-Yet the Mets made a surprising push and closed within two games of a playoff spot on Sept.
+Yet the Mets made a surprising push and closed within two games of a wild card on Sept.
 12. They are 82-75, securing their third winning season in five years following a six-year drought.

 But now they have no margin for error at all – and need Milwaukee to lose five straight for a chance to force a wild-card tiebreaker.